Who Is Responsible For Longshore and Defense Base Act Injuries When Multiple Employers and Insurance Carriers Are Involved?

 Determining Liability Under the Last Responsible Employer/Carrier Doctrine

-Liability under both the Longshore and Defense Base Acts becomes more uncertain depending on the types of injury(ies) involved; the different situations include pre-existing injuries/conditions, multiple traumatic injuries, and occupational diseases.
+Liability under both the Longshore and worker compensation and Defense Base Acts becomes more uncertain depending on the types of injury(ies) involved; the different situations include pre-existing injuries/conditions, multiple traumatic injuries, and occupational diseases.
 While there is usually no one answer to a given situation, the attorneys at Doolittle & Tucker, P.A. are here for you to provide guidance on the Last Responsible Employer/Carrier Doctrine.

 Complications of Designating Responsibility